FAQs

 What is a “Pawn Shop” exactly?

-Pawn Shops loan money based on the collateral value of goods, in our case, jewelry and coins.
+Pawn Shops loan money based on the collateral value of goods, in our case, jewelry, coins, handbags, watches, and silver flatware.
 The loan is usually short-term (in California, the term is 4 months, with a grace period).
-At the end of this term, when the borrower repays the loan with interest, the collateral goods are returned to the borrower.
-If the borrower chooses to not repay the loan and interest (default), the goods become the property of the Pawn Shop.
+At the end of this term, when the borrower repays the loan with finance charges, the collateral goods are returned to the borrower.
+If the borrower chooses to not repay the loan and finance charges (default), the goods become the property of the Pawn Shop.
 The Pawn Shop then needs to sell the goods in order to pay off the loan.

 How much can I get on loan for my merchandise?